Standardized: stinging nettle

 Urtica dioica L. ssp. dioica

 Plant Family: Urticaceae

 Nettle has been used worldwide for centuries in a variety of countries and cultures.
-It has been eaten as a wild food plant, applied topically to the skin, and drunk as a mineral rich tea for its diuretic and soothing effects on the urinary tract.
-It was used extensively for its fibers, similar to flax and hemp, and was woven into cloth.3,4,5 Nettle fibers were considered to be high quality and comparable to flax or hemp in Northern Europe.
+It has been eaten as a wild food plant, applied topically to the skin, and drunk as an herbal tea.
+It was used extensively for its fibers and was woven into cloth.
+Nettle fibers were considered to be high quality and comparable to flax or hemp in Northern Europe.

 Uses And Preparations

 Dried leaf can be used as a tea or tincture.

 We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

 *This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 For educational purposes only.